Brand Stories

 The Origins and Foundation of the Movement Manufacture

-Jaeger-LeCoultre, founded in 1833 by Antoine LeCoultre in the Vallée de Joux, Switzerland, is one of the most respected manufacturers in the world of watchmaking.
-The company began its adventure with a remarkable innovation: the machine for cutting gears invented by Antoine LeCoultre.
-This invention marked a turning point in the precision of watch mechanisms.
+Jaeger-LeCoultre, founded in 1833 by Antoine LeCoultre in the Vallée de Joux, Switzerland, is one of the most respected names in the watchmaking world.
+The brand began its journey with a remarkable innovation: the gear-cutting machine invented by Antoine LeCoultre, marking a turning point in watch precision.

-In 1903, Jacques-David LeCoultre, Antoine’s grandson, partnered with Edmond Jaeger, a renowned French watchmaker and manufacturer of counters and manometers for industrial use and machine measurement instruments.
+In 1903, Jacques-David LeCoultre, Antoine’s grandson, partnered with Edmond Jaeger, a renowned French watchmaker and maker of counters and manometers for industrial use and measuring instruments.
 This collaboration led to the creation of iconic models and the establishment of the Jaeger-LeCoultre brand as we know it today.

-Jaeger-LeCoultre has always maintained its headquarters and main production site in Le Sentier, at the heart of the Vallée de Joux.
-This site, often referred to as “La Grande Maison,” brings together all the necessary skills for creating a watch, from design to final assembly.
-This vertical integration allows the manufacture to control every step of the manufacturing process, thus guaranteeing an exceptional level of quality and innovation.
+The brand has always maintained its headquarters and main production site in Le Sentier, at the heart of the Vallée de Joux.
+Often called “La Grande Maison,” the site brings together all skills required to create a watch, from design to final assembly.
+This vertical integration ensures total control over each manufacturing stage, guaranteeing outstanding quality and innovation.

-During World War I, Jaeger-LeCoultre provided precision instruments such as cockpit instruments for the first airplanes, manometers for the first combat vehicles, and pocket watches for artillery, responding to needs for robustness and reliability.
-During World War II, the manufacture continued to produce military watches, such as the famous Jaeger-LeCoultre Dirty-Dozen code F ref VB 10030 used by Churchill, a watch made in 10,000 copies, and notably chronometers and watches for pilots and officers, while supporting the war effort with its technical innovations.
+During World War I, Jaeger-LeCoultre produced precision instruments such as cockpit devices for early aircraft, manometers for combat vehicles, and pocket watches for artillery, designed for robustness and reliability.
+In World War II, the manufacture continued supplying military watches, such as the famed Jaeger-LeCoultre Dirty-Dozen code F ref VB 10030 (made in 10,000 units), alongside chronometers and pilot’s watches, while supporting the war effort with technical innovations.

 Legendary Models and Their Movements